Frequently

 Questions

-Live Hep C educators are available to connect you with the patient resources you need, including information about Hep C symptoms, Hep C testing, and Hep C treatments.
+Live Hep C Educators are available to connect you with the patient resources you need, including information about Hep C symptoms, Hep C testing, and Hep C treatments.

 Call 1-844-9-HEPCHOPE (1-844-943-7246).

-• What is hepatitis C?
+• What is Hep C?

 LEARN ABOUT HEP C BASICS